alexbrumwell/Honours_project/Inbreeding_project/Inbreeding_code.md

 --------------------------------------------------------------------------------------------
 ## Introduction
-This aims to look at inbreeding and mutational load of Exmoor ponies
+This aims to look at genetic diversity and inbreeding of the Exmoor pony sequences.

 ### Downloading a reference genome
 I will be using a complete horse genome the EquCab3 reference (Genbank ID: NC_009144.3).